 How to start: Check out my guide on how to become a virtual assistant digital nomad to learn what life as a VA is like.
-Choose the type of VA services you want to offer (here’s a list of 50 service ideas).
-Start scoping out job boards, or for more hand-holding, check out this free training on how to land your first client.
+Choose the type of VA services you want to offer (here’s a list of 275 service ideas).
+Start scoping out job boards, or for more hand-holding, check out this awesome free VA class.

 A transcriptionist’s job is to convert video and audio content into written content.
 This requires speedy typing fingers, keen ears, and extreme attention to detail.

 To maximize efficiency, most transcriptionists use special transcription software and a foot pedal to control audio playback.

 In the past, medical transcription was a popular field, but that is no longer the case.
 Nowadays, general and legal transcription are the two most promising avenues.

 Despite advances in AI transcription technology, there are several reasons why computers can’t replace human transcription.

 The cool thing about transcription is, if you find clients who need to transcribe interesting topics (like murder mysteries), you constantly learn new things and stay entertained as you work.

 Who it’s for: Anyone willing to train their listening and typing skills.
 Legal transcription is for anyone who loves listening to court cases and is willing to learn legal terminology.

 Potential earnings: The average base salary for transcriptionists in the US is $38,736.
 You won’t get rich with this job, but it can be a fun, easy, and flexible way to earn income from anywhere.